What is SNMP?

-Since there are many different types of devices in any network infrastructure – such as switches, printers, UPSs, IoT sensors or gateways – this gives you a quick overview of the health of your IT.
-It also allows you to put these in context, identify problems and make decisions based on the monitoring data – all regardless of the size of your network environment.
+Since there are different types of devices in any network infrastructure – such as switches, printers, UPSs, IoT sensors or gateways – this gives you a quick overview of the health of your IT.
+It also allows you to put them in context, identify problems and make decisions based on the monitoring data – all regardless of the size of your network environment.

 Problems and disadvantages of SNMP

 SNMP does allow a comprehensive monitoring of network devices to be set up with relatively little effort.
 Nevertheless, problems will still occur from time to time.
 As already mentioned, the monitoring of devices that only send out SNMP traps can quickly cause problems, since the traps sent as UDP packets can be lost.
 As a result, a problem that has occurred may go undetected.
 Similarly, it is not ideal if an important upstream service fails and the monitoring system subsequently goes down under a resulting flood of trap messages – unless the application has an integrated system for the processing of SNMP traps.

 But even monitoring with SNMP polling does not always run smoothly.
 This is often because the manufacturers have not implemented certain parts of the protocol or have implemented them incorrectly when implementing the standard on their devices, and as a result the agent delivers incorrect or faulty data – or the request times out.
 If this is the case, the administrator must manually fine-tune to remove the incorrect or erroneous information from the monitoring.
 This can be avoided if the monitoring tool in use already knows which values are incorrect in most cases and can then automatically ignore any incorrect information, as is the case with Checkmk, for example.